vanus-labs/docs/content/vanus-connect/template-guides/auth0-login-discord.md

 # Auth0 login event triggers a Discord message

-Auth0 is one of the largest authorization service provider which helps you add authorization page in your projects
+Auth0 is one of the largest authorization service providers which helps you add an authorization page to your projects

-You can receive notifications when specific events occur in a your Auth0 account.
+You can receive notifications when specific events occur in your Auth0 account.

-This guide will help you get a Discord notification message whenever someone login in your Auth0 setup.
+This guide will help you get a Discord notification message whenever someone logs in to your Auth0 setup.

 <iframe width="800" height="450" src="https://www.youtube.com/embed/2sW2pmJlQfI" title="YouTube video player" frameBorder="0" allowFullScreen={true} allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share"></iframe>